om-shreyas/Stock_Predictor_V2/README.md

 The project's directory structure is organized as follows:

-- `data/`: Contains data files and datasets used for analysis.
 - `models/`: Stores trained regression and reinforcement learning models.
 - `Predictions_code.py`: Python script containing the core functionality of the project.
 - `README.md`: This readme file.